keittlab/BioSense/README.md

 ```
 /home/$USER/BioSense/upstream-sound.bash
 ```
-Wait for the recording to finish and check the sound directory in ~/BioSense to see if there is a recording
+Wait for the recording to finish and check the sound directory  to see if there is a recording
 ```
-cd /home/$USER/BioSense/sound/
+cd /home/$USER/DATA/sound/
 ls
 ```
 There should be a new recoring with the pi's hostname in the directory